mehulcse/my-portfolio/README.md

 # Mehul Thakkar's portfolio

 This is my professional Portfolio, It is built using the principles of Serverless, AWS and React.

+## Technologies Used

+- Git and github
+- SSH